 About This Listing

-Experience old world San Francisco charm in one of San Francisco's most vibrant and fastest growing neighborhoods.
+Experience old world San Francisco charm in one of San Francisco's most vibrant and fastest growing neighborhoods in this beautiful Victorian home.

 The Haight Estate offers a newly renovated fifteen hundred (1500) square foot Victorian era flat with thirteen foot high ceilings, two king bedrooms, two baths, a living room, kitchen and separate dining room that seats eight comfortably.
-With a Walk Score of 91 "Walkers Paradise" the flat is the up and coming hip Divisadero Corridor neighborhood.
+With a Walk Score of 95 "Walkers Paradise" the flat is the up and coming hip Divisadero Corridor neighborhood.
 The entire flat has thirteen-foot high ceilings, hardwood floors and many Victorian era details.
 There is a fold-out bed in the living room for groups larger than four.
 The front bathroom is newly renovated with a stand-up shower and the rear bathroom has a shower/tub.
 The kitchen is stocked with pots, pans and enough serving ware for eight people.
 It has an electric range and stove, refrigerator/freezer, coffee machine, microwave and rice cooker.
 Linens and towels are provided.
 There free washers and dryers.
-There is free wifi, cable TV, OnDemand, HBO, Showtime and the MLB all access package.
-All furniture is new this year and this unit is set up for rentals only.
-There is no shared space and plenty of privacy.
+There is free wifi, cable TV, OnDemand, HBO and (website hidden) and Wifi

 There is free wifi!